-if a major paper is written limited to 16 students by final examination (or a substituted short research · paper) or major paper; class presentations and general class participation are also evaluated for examination and research students.
+Limited to 16 students

+Final examination (or a

+substituted short research

+paper) (2 credit hours) or major

+paper (3 credit hours); class

+presentations and general class

+participation are also evaluated

+for examination and research

+students

 2016.02B: Negotiable Instruments.
 This class introduces the student to the basic problems associated with the Bills of Exchange Act in relation to dealing primarily with cheques and promissory notes.
 The class concentrates on disclosing an understanding of the mechanism of the negotiable instrument and the practicalities of using them and suing on them.
 Should time allow, problems associated with travellers' cheques and credit cards are discussed as well as the development of an electronic payments system which might move us towards a cashless society.